Vincent5201/NTHU-VLSI_Physical_Design_Automation-HWs/README.md

 * outperform in class

 ## HW3: Detail Placement
-* do detail placement on a valid global placement
+* detail placement on a valid global placement
 * simplified the algorithm of ”An Efficient and Effective Detailed Placement Algorithm"
 * perfomance is worce

 ## HW4: Global Routing
+* routing on 2-pin nets
 * simple rid-up and reroute using A*-search routing
 * performance good on public test but worse on private